Mary Wilson, Lady Wilson of Rievaulx: Life

-She was born in Diss, Norfolk, the daughter of the Reverend Daniel Baldwin, who was a Congregationalist minister.
+Gladys Mary Baldwin was born in Diss, Norfolk, the daughter of the Reverend Daniel Baldwin, who was a Congregationalist minister.
 She attended boarding school at Milton Mount College near Crawley, leaving aged 16 to attend a secretarial course for two years.
-She was employed as a stenographer at Lever Brothers in Port Sunlight before marrying Harold Wilson on New Year's Day 1940.
-She and Wilson had two sons, Robin (born 1943) and Giles (born 1948).
+She was employed as a stenographer at Lever Brothers in Port Sunlight before marrying Harold Wilson on New Year's Day 1940 at Mansfield College, Oxford.
+Baldwin and Wilson had two sons, Robin (born 1943) and Giles (born 1948).

-In 1970, her volume of poetry Selected Poems was published, and, in 1976, Wilson was one of three judges of the Booker Prize, the other judges being Walter Allen and Francis King.
-According to the Dictionary of National Biography entry for Harold Wilson, written by Roy Jenkins, Mary was not satisfied with life in politics.
+In 1970, her volume of poetry Selected Poems was published, and, in 1976, Mary Wilson was one of three judges of the Booker Prize, the other judges being Walter Allen and Francis King.
+According to the Dictionary of National Biography entry for Harold Wilson, written by Roy Jenkins, Wilson was not satisfied with life in politics.
 It was this detachment which gave the Private Eye spoof "Mrs Wilson's Diary", the supposed diary of Wilson, written in the style of the BBC's daily radio serial Mrs Dale's Diary, a spurious look of authenticity.

 Politically, she opposed her husband in the 1975 European Communities membership referendum by voting against continued membership and in her support for the Campaign for Nuclear Disarmament.

-Mary was widowed on 24 May 1995 when her husband died of colorectal cancer and Alzheimer's disease after ten years of illness.
+Wilson was widowed on 24 May 1995 when her husband died of colorectal cancer and Alzheimer's disease after ten years of illness.
 They were married for 55 years.
 She continued to live in Westminster, a short distance from Downing Street.
 She retained the couple's holiday home in the Isles of Scilly.